teuton-software/teuton/docs/learn/27-run_script.md

 exit 0
 ```

-## Usage examples
+## Usage

 `run_script` is the DSL keyword in charge of uploading the script to the remote computer and executing it.
 When invoking run_script we have two styles: compact or separate components.
 Let's see

 ### Compact invocation

-The "command" to execute contains the interpreter, the script, and the arguments.
+The "command" string executed contains the interpreter, the script, and the arguments.
+Example: `"bash show.sh Hello"`.

 ```ruby
 target "Mode 1: Upload script and execute on remote host"